- $88 no-deposit bonus

 A few other promotions round out the offerings, including 8 private freeroll entries limited to depositors and totaling $3,500 in prize pools.

-Players choose their favorite their favorite football club from numerous leagues at the beginning of a poker tournament such as Manchester United or FC Barcelona.
+888 Poker players choose their favorite their favorite football club from numerous leagues at the beginning of a poker tournament such as Manchester United or FC Barcelona.

-Regardless of how you fare on the poker side you collect something as long as your football team wins.
+Regardless of how you fare on the poker side, you collect something as long as your football team wins.

 Why 888 Poker gets a perfect score here

 The promotional aspect of 888 Poker is certainly one of the highlights and I believe it deserves a perfect score.

 888 Poker is the only reputable poker room to still give away no-deposit real money and the plethora of other offers stands out in a sea of copycats.